Little Bay, New South Wales: Little Bay Beach

-In the stretch of coastline south of Sydney Harbour (Port Jackson), Little Bay Beach is the last significant sand beach before Botany Bay.
+In the stretch of coastline south of Sydney Harbour, Little Bay Beach is the last significant sand beach before Botany Bay.
 Little Bay took its name from the obvious comparison to nearby Long Bay at Malabar.
 On the evening of 3 December 1797, George Bass, at the commencement of his first major voyage of discovery in the waters of southern Australia, anchored there in his open whaleboat with a crew of six, referring to it in his journal as Little Harbour.

 Little Bay beach is semi-circular in shape and enclosed by headlands to the south and north.
 Its narrow entrance provides significant shelter from prevailing sea conditions.

 A ring-of-rocks bathing pool known as Little Bay Rock Pool or Little Bay Baths was created from beach rocks at the southern end of the beach in the early 1900s to provide safe shark-free bathing for nurses resident nearby at the Coast Hospital.
 The pool is still partially intact.

 Little Bay is not a surf beach and does not have an undertow or "rip" unless there is a strong sea from the south or south-east running into the bay.
 The beach is not patrolled by lifesavers.
 However surf lifesavers and the Westpac Life Saver Rescue Helicopter Service attend to incidents.
 Rock fishing is very popular along the rocky coastline to the north and south of Little Bay, but it is also very dangerous with deaths occurring occasionally.
 Information on water safety at Little Bay is provided on the Little Bay Beach web site.

 In February 2022, a 35-year-old expatriate British diving instructor was killed by a white shark while swimming off Little Bay Beach.
 He was the first person killed by a shark in Sydney coastal waters since the death of Marcia Hathaway in 1963.

-Pollution

-As the population of Sydney grew, the beaches south of the Malabar sewage treatment plant such as Little Bay, became increasingly polluted.
+As the population of Sydney grew, the beaches south of the Malabar Wastewater Treatment Plant including Little Bay, became increasingly polluted.
 By the 1980s, the water was brown and fat was deposited on the sand and rocks, making them slimy and smelly.
 After the Malabar Deep Ocean Outfall commenced operation in 1990, the beaches to the south became significantly cleaner within a very short period of time.
 Today, Little Bay is consistently one of the cleanest beaches in Sydney, in terms of water clarity and bacteria counts.